gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

 * **✅ Final Result**: Once both firewall and AWS security settings were updated, I was able to access the site via the EC2 public IP and port `8000` from my local machine.

+#### Linux Networking

+I tested connectivity between two EC2 instances — one Ubuntu and one Red Hat — by using `ping` and `tcpdump`.
+I SSHed into both machines using their private IPs and verified their network interfaces.
+On the Red Hat instance, I installed `tcpdump` and captured incoming ICMP packets on `enX1` while sending pings from the Ubuntu instance.
+The successful packet exchange confirmed bidirectional communication across the second network interface.
+I also used `wget` on Ubuntu to download a webpage and validated that basic outbound internet access was working correctly.